FaDrYL/From0ToPython/README.md

 A [python](https://www.python.org/) tutorial for beginners.

-This tutorial is designed by Python 3.x (Python 2 have reached end of life, "EOL", on 1 Jan 2020).
+This tutorial is designed by Python 3.x (Python 2 have reached the end of life, "EOL", on 1 Jan 2020).